stonegold546/gradcafe-school-admission-results/README.md

 I use this [GRE Conversion Table](https://www.ets.org/s/gre/pdf/concordance_information.pdf) to convert scores on the old scale to the new scale.

-My JS is horrible, I'm trying to escape using any type of DB here.
+My JS is horrible, and I'm also trying to escape using any DB here.